QueraTeam/django-nextjs/README.md

-# Django Next.js
+# Django-Next.js

 [![](https://img.shields.io/pypi/v/django-nextjs.svg)](https://pypi.python.org/pypi/django-nextjs/)
 [![](https://github.com/QueraTeam/django-nextjs/workflows/tests/badge.svg)](https://github.com/QueraTeam/django-nextjs/actions)
 [![](https://img.shields.io/github/license/QueraTeam/django-nextjs.svg)](https://github.com/QueraTeam/django-nextjs/blob/master/LICENSE)
 [![](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-Seamlessly integrate Next.js into your Django project, enabling smooth transitions and coexistence of pages rendered by Django templates and modern pages served by Next.js.
+Integrate Next.js into your Django project, allowing Django pages and modern Next.js pages to work together seamlessly.

 ## Is this package right for you?

-Django Next.js is designed for projects that need Django templates and Next.js pages to work together seamlessly.
+django-nextjs is designed for projects that need both Django pages (usually rendered by Django templates) and Next.js pages.
+Some scenarios:
-If this sounds like you, **this package is the perfect fit** ✅:

-- You want to enhance an existing Django project by adding Next.js pages.
+- You want to add some Next.js pages to an existing Django project.
-- Your project is large, and you want to transition your frontend to Next.js gradually without disrupting your current workflow.
+- You want to migrate your frontend to Next.js, but since the project is large, you want to do it gradually.

+If this sounds like you, **this package is the perfect fit**. ✅

-However, if you’re starting a new project and intend to use Django purely as a backend with Next.js as a standalone frontend, you **don’t** need this package.
+However, if you’re starting a new project and intend to use Django purely as an API backend with Next.js as a standalone frontend, you **don’t need** this package.
-In this scenario, Django handles API requests only, and Next.js serves all front-end content.
 Simply run both servers and configure your public web server to point to Next.js for a straightforward setup.

 ## How does it work?